kschuljak/MoneyTransferApp/README.md

 ### To request money from another user, they must enter both a username and the amount that they are requesting.
 ![image](https://user-images.githubusercontent.com/47723396/210193264-b5a1954b-7c74-4330-bf3c-d97b229f3704.png)

-### When requesting money, the other user must apprive the request before the transaction is processed.
+### When requesting money, the other user must approve the request before the transaction is processed.
 ### Users may also send money to another user.
 Unlike requests, when sending money the tranasaction is automatically approved and processed.
 ![image](https://user-images.githubusercontent.com/47723396/210193309-054f1d6f-d075-48bf-843f-e9642a3d0617.png)